 - 32 oz vegan cream cheese, at room temperature

-- 1 vanilla bean (or 1 tsp vanilla powder, or 2 tsp extract)
+- 1 vanilla bean (or 1 teaspoon vanilla powder, or 2 teaspoon extract)

-- 3 tbsp lemon juice* (omit if using sour cream but add if using a substitution)
+- 3 tablespoon lemon juice* (omit if using sour cream but add if using a substitution)

 - 1 quart boiling water